bshurikan/boot-toaster-nx/README.md

 No GitHub account, fork, pull request, or wait.

-Pick images, click **Create for SD**, copy the folders onto your SD card.
+Pick your images, click **Create for SD**, and copy to your SD card.

 <a href="https://bshurikan.github.io/boot-toaster-nx/"><img width="400" alt="image" src="https://github.com/user-attachments/assets/047b0c6f-d61e-4d61-a0da-6a38b42bf11d" /></a>